 - 1. Frequency and Subject Matter.
 Board meetings are held with such frequency as the business of the Company requires.
 It is the current practice of the Company to hold not less than six regular meetings per year.
 The Board reviews and approves the meeting schedule for the ensuing year prior to final distribution to the directors.
-In accordance with the Bylaws of the Company, special meetings, including meetings held by telephone conference call, may be held between regular meetings as circumstances may require. - Attendance.
+In accordance with the Bylaws of the Company, special meetings, including meetings held by telephone conference call, may be held between regular meetings as circumstances may require. - 2.
+Attendance.
+The Chair shall, from time to time, establish whether Board and Committee meetings are held in person, telephonically, or by video conference.
 Each director is expected to attend in person all regularly scheduled meetings and special meetings of the Board and of each committee on which the director serves, and to spend the time necessary to prepare for meetings.
-Telephonic participation in Board meetings is permitted only as authorized in special or extenuating circumstances by the Chair. - 3.
-Agenda.
+Telephonic or video conference participation in Board meetings is permitted only as authorized in special or extenuating circumstances by the Chair or as otherwise determined by the Chair.

+- 3. Agenda.
 The Chair is responsible, in consultation with the Chief Executive Officer, for establishing and circulating the agenda for each Board meeting.
 Each director may suggest to the Chair items for inclusion on the agenda. - 4.
 Advance Review of Meeting Materials.
 To the extent practicable, background materials relating to matters to be considered at a Board meeting will be circulated to directors at least one week in advance of the meeting.
 Directors are expected to review these materials in advance of the meeting in order to conserve the meeting time for questions and discussion.
 In situations where the subject matter is time-sensitive or highly confidential, the Chair may elect to communicate information in advance of the meeting by telephone or electronically. - 5.
 Board Presentations by Management.
 The Board encourages the participation of management officials, in addition to the CEO, in Board meetings, at the invitation of the Board, for the purpose of (i) making presentations, (ii) responding to director questions, (iii) providing information on matters within their areas of expertise, and (iv) allowing them to gain Board exposure. - 6.
 Executive Sessions of Non-Management Directors.
 The Company's directors who are not officers of the Company ("non-management directors") shall meet at regularly scheduled executive sessions, without the presence of any of the management directors, for the consideration of any matters concerning the Company that they deem appropriate.
 These executive sessions are presided over by the Company's Chair or, if the Chair does not qualify as a non-management director, by the Chair of the Corporate Governance Committee.
 Formal deliberations and decisions concerning the business and affairs of the Company occur only at regular or special sessions of the Board.
 Pursuant to the Policy Regarding Interested Party Communications with the Board, the Company provides a means by which stockholders and interested parties may communicate directly with the presiding non-management director or with the non-management directors as a group. - 7.
 Executive Sessions of Independent Directors.
 If the non-management directors include a director who is not an independent director (as defined by the rules of the New York Stock Exchange), the independent directors shall meet at least once a year in executive session.
 These executive sessions of independent directors are presided over by the Company's Chair or, if the Chair does not qualify as an independent director under the rules of the New York Stock Exchange, by the chair of the Corporate Governance Committee.